XW-HKU/Q250_Tutorial/readme.md

 3. if the catkin build show error at the beginning, source the neccesary direction to the .basrc in the \home folder.

 ### Run Gazebo Simulator (quadrotor)
+for the first time
 1. `cd MaRS_Offboard`
 2. `git submodule update --init`
-2. `catkin build`
+3. `catkin build`
+Then:
-3. `cd src/VTOL-FC`
+1. `cd src/VTOL-FC`
-4. `make px4_sitl gazebo`
+2. `make px4_sitl gazebo`
-5. if you want to simulate the flight mission, directly open the QGroundControl software, than use the mission function as usal.
+3. if you want to simulate the flight mission, directly open the QGroundControl software, than use the mission function as usal.

 ### Software In The Loop (SITL) Offboard Mode Simulation
 0. Open the vehicle model's sdf file (e.g. **/src/VTOL-FC/Tool/sitl_gazebo/models/iris/iris.sdf**).